tuanpmt/BluFi/README.md

 ## Installation

-The recommended approach to use _AwaitKit_ in your project is using the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.
+The recommended approach to use _BluFi_ in your project is using the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.

 ### CocoaPods